TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 # Flask PWA - API Extension Task

 This task is to build a safe API that extends the [Flask PWA - Programming for the Web Task](https://github.com/TempeHS/Flask_PWA_Programming_For_The_Web_Task_Template).
 From the parent task, students will abstract the database and management to an API.
 The PWA will then be retooled to GET request the data from the API and POST request data to to API.
-The PWA will also use the [Bootstrap](https://getbootstrap.com/) frontend framework.
+The PWA UI for the API will be rapidly prototyped using the [Bootstrap](https://getbootstrap.com/) frontend framework.

 > [!note]
 > The template for this project has been pre-populated with assets from the Flask PWA task, including the logo, icons and .database.
 Students can migrate their own assets if they wish.